-Indigenous Herbalism and Healing Series
+Indigenous Healing and Herbalism Fall Series

 Emigdio Ballon is Quechua, from Bolivia, a decendent of the Inca people.
 He employs traditional Quechua techniques and rituals when he works with food and herbs as medicine.
 He is the director of the Institute of Natural and Traditional Knowledge and the Agricultural Director of the Pueblo of Tesuque, and Board President of Four Bridges Traveling Permaculture Institute.

 He earned his Bachelors degree in agriculture at Major Bolivian University of Saint Simon in Cochabamba, Bolivia and his Masters degree in plant genetics in Colombia.
 He studied for his Doctorate at Colorado State University.
 As a plant geneticist he has specialized in research on quinoa and amaranth grains and has published many articles about them in both South and North America.